 Ochsner, a not-for-profit, academic and integrated health care system, long has provided its own internal education with “an excellent track record of physicians successfully advancing their careers within the organization,” says Bobby Rodwig, MD, MPH, medical director of professional staff services.
 But recent exposure to external speakers at its internal workshops resulted in “consistent feedback that our group wants to hear from experts outside our organization,” he adds.

-“The health care environment is changing at an incredible pace, and although the fundamentals of leadership training are the same, the current world is dramatically different than even a few years ago,” said Bobby Rodwig, MD, MPH, medical director, professional staff services, for Ochsner Health System, southeast Louisiana’s largest nonprofit, academic, multispecialty health care organization.
-“Our past model of physician leadership development needed to evolve, and we felt our ability to manage this internally and to keep up with the change would be challenging.
-We looked for expertise outside of our organization and chose the American Association for Physician Leadership.”
+“The health care environment is changing at an incredible pace,” Rodwig says, “and although the fundamentals of leadership training are the same, the current world is dramatically different than even a few years ago.
+Our past model of physician leadership development needed to evolve, and we felt our ability to manage this internally and keep up with the change would be challenged — [and] we needed to look for expertise outside of our organization.”

 Enter the American Association for Physician Leadership.
 Because of its lengthy, successful history, Skansi says, “it was easier to go with AAPL than to develop [the program] ourselves.”